BradleyMatera/Server/readme.md

 	•	❌ Pagination works with default parameters.
 	•	❌ Pagination works without default parameters.
 	•	Errors:
-	•	Default Pagination:

 TypeError: PaginationResultCountError is not a constructor

-	•	Custom Pagination:

-AxiosError: Request failed with status code 500.

 	•	What I Tried:
-	•	Implemented Pagination: Default limit set to 10 contacts, with custom pagination handled via query parameters (page, limit).
+	•	PaginateContacts Helper: Implemented a helper function to handle pagination, defaulting to 10 contacts if no pagination parameters are provided.
-	•	Manual Testing: Verified that pagination works as expected in Postman.
+	•	Manual Testing: Verified that pagination works in Postman using different page and limit values.
-	•	Error Handling: Investigated parsing issues but found no significant errors in the pagination logic.
 	•	Ongoing Issue:
-	•	The tests fail even though the pagination works when manually tested.
-This could be an issue with the test’s hardcoded expectations or a difference in handling pagination logic.
+	•	The test suite’s pagination expectations might be hardcoded to return exactly 10 contacts, which could be causing issues when fewer contacts are present in the database.
+The PaginationResultCountError is now properly caught, but test failures persist.

 4. Sorting